gpxl/gerlandopiro.com/source/_posts/2014-02-11-cryptocurrency-cheat-sheet.md

 ### The Cryptocurrency Market

-[Coinbase](https://coinbase.com/?r=5297831b5446868b09000036) is a BTC exchange located in San Francisco.
+[Coinbase](https://www.coinbase.com/?r=5297831b5446868b09000036) is a Bitcoin exchange located in San Francisco.
 They are one of the most well funded Bitcoin companies in the world and provide a high [level of security](https://coinbase.com/security) around their services.

 [Cryptsy](https://www.cryptsy.com/users/register?refid=105115) is a cryptocurrency exchange serving a huge number of coins.
-Cryptsy provides a crucial link in turning smaller alt-coins into fiat currency.
+Cryptsy provides a crucial link in facilitating the conversion of alt-coins into Bitcoin.

 [Coinwarz](http://www.coinwarz.com/cryptocurrency) lists the profitability of various cryptocurrencies.
 The calculations are done in real-time and are prone to wild swings so it's not the most reliable data, but it can serve as a good overview of the cryptocurrency market.